 Once you set it up, explore the different sections of the dashboard, understand the information each of them provides, and then use this data to optimize your website.

-If you need a little help with this, with an SEO expert today to learn the ins and outs of how the platform works.
+If you need a little help with this, get in touch with an SEO expert today to learn the ins and outs of how the platform works.